Guide to the DACA Application Process

 DACA recipients can enroll in higher education.
 Although they can't qualify for federal financial aid, there are many scholarships available for undocumented students and DACA recipients.

-“Though not a permanent solution, I would not be where I am today without the DACA program and for that, I am grateful to the U.S. government.
+"Though not a permanent solution, I would not be where I am today without the DACA program and for that, I am grateful to the U.S. government," Ricardo Crespo, a first-year medical student and DACA recipient, said.

 Eligibility Requirements for Undocumented Students